tejada56/T-s_BareBonesComputing/README.md

 Here I will showcase personal projects where I do proof of concept and apply new technologies I may be curious about
 <h2> Virtualization Lab<h2>
 	Going into the planning for this lab I wanted to find devices that were relatively small, versatile, energy efficient and didnt require a lot of space.
-	Having researched a variety of computer and network devices that would be able to handle a lab of this size I used 3 Intel NUC's a Netgear managed switch, GLI.NET router and a Zyxel firewall.
+	Having researched a variety of computer and network devices that would be able to handle a lab of this size I had in mind, I decided on using Intel BareBones NUC's, a Netgear managed switch, GLI.NET router and a Zyxel firewall.

    ##<h3> Hardware
      Within the NUC's I have 2 Intel Core i7's (i7-8559U CPU @ 2.70GHz & i7-8650U CPU @ 1.90GHz) and 1 Intel Core i5 (i5-7260U CPU @ 2.20GHz)